tytydraco/inc/README.md

 # inc

-An inline pattern compiler for embedded Python code.
+An inline pattern compiler for embedding Python code into static files.

 # Example use-case